knowledge-kitchen

 Should I write notes during class?

 Use your discretion.
-If the professor has already written the notes you are intending to write, then yours may seem redundant.
+If the instructor has already written the notes you are intending to write, then yours may seem redundant.
 But many people find writing some notes to be helpful in remembering and organizing thoughts.

 Should I write notes on paper, rather than on my computer?